pliang279/lm-social-bias/README.md

-# Measuring Social Biases in Language Models
+# Diverse Metrics for Social Biases in Language Models

 ## Contributors